dart-lang/pub/README.md

 The first step towards contributing is to contact the pub dev team and let us know what you're working on, so we can be sure not to start working on the same thing at the same time.
-Just send an email to [misc@dartlang.org] letting us know that you're interested in contributing and what you plan on working on.
+Open an [issue](http://github.com/dart-lang/pub/issues/new) letting us know that you're interested in contributing and what you plan on working on.
 This will also let us give you specific advice about where to start.

-[misc@dartlang.org]: mailto:misc@dartlang.org

 ## Organization